-- Formal NZIF: Formal seminars, workshops, meetings and conferences organised by NZIF including local section meetings. - Formal Other: Formal seminars, workshops and conferences run by training providers or other professional associations, with topics ranging from technical forestry issues through business and personnel management, governance and financial reporting, marketing, computer skills, etc. - Tertiary Papers: Tertiary papers offered through universities and polytechnics, including extramural study. - Tertiary Short Courses: Short courses offered by universities and other providers. - On-line Study: On-line, self-study courses, that provide a completion record the student can retain. - In-House Training: In-house training programmes run by employing or associated organisations to assist staff to meet business objectives, e.g. technical skills, quality management.
-Included is one-to-one coaching on specific work-related tasks providing that the coaching session occurs at defined times and follows a preprepared outline which includes learning objectives. - Group Study Tours: Group study tours, where independent verification from a competent source is provided.
+- Formal NZIF: Formal seminars, workshops, meetings and conferences organised by NZIF including local section meetings. - Formal Other: Formal seminars, workshops and conferences run by training providers or other professional associations, with topics ranging from technical forestry issues through business and personnel management, governance and financial reporting, marketing, computer skills, etc. - Tertiary Papers: Tertiary papers offered through universities and polytechnics, including extramural study. - Tertiary Short Courses: Short courses offered by universities and other providers. - On-line Study: On-line, self-study courses, that provide a completion record the student can retain. - In-House Training: In-house training programmes run by employing or associated organisations to assist staff to meet business objectives, e.g., technical skills, quality management.
+Included is one-to-one coaching on specific work-related tasks providing the coaching session occurs at defined times and follows a pre- prepared outline which includes learning objectives.
+You must ensure you retain records of attendance, content and provider of in-house events claimed as CPD compliant. - Group Study Tours: Group study tours, where independent verification from a competent source is provided.
 This involves a topic or problem being specified, objectives for the study being identified, various information sources being explored and documented, and results, conclusions and recommendations being reached and written up.